atsign-foundation/Atsign_OpenWrt_packages/README.md

 The config is held in `/etc/config/sshnpd`

-Use your favourite editor to set `atsign`, `manager` and `device` to the atSigns and name you wish to use.
+Use your favourite editor to set `atsign`, `manager` and `device` to the atSigns and name you wish to use, and `otp` to the One Time Password (OTP) or Semi-Permanent Password (SPP) to be used for enrollment.

 `enabled` needs to be changed to `1`

 #### Getting atSign keys in place

 sshnpd expect to find keys in `$HOME/.atsign/keys`.

-For now keys need to be activated elsewhere and copied into an `@atsign__key.atKeys` file (where `atsign` is replaced with the atSign being used for the device).
+Once the config has been customised an atKeys file can be generated using the `at_enroll.sh` script.

 #### Starting the daemon